Prior to that, Bowness spent six seasons with the Pittsburgh Penguins, including three campaigns as the team’s director of professional scouting.

 Manager, Hockey Operations

-Sean McCauley enters his tenth season as a member of the Senators management staff.
+Sean McCauley enters his eleventh season as a member of the Senators management staff.

 A native of Ottawa, Ontario, McCauley held prior positions in the Central Canada Hockey League as a Director of Player Personnel with the Cumberland Grads and an Assistant General Manager with Kanata Stallions.